-What they do: Aphids suck the juices from the stresses the plant and if there are leaves or stems of plants, which stresses the plant and, if there are enough aphids, stunts or kills it.
+What they do: Aphids suck the juices from the leaves or stems of plants, which stresses the plant and, if there are enough aphids, stunts or kills it.

 How to handle them:

 - Spray the aphids with insecticidal soap to kill them.
 This kills them on contact, and will have to be repeated in any further infestations. - Build the health of the plant.
 Aphids often attack plants that are experiencing water stress, so be sure that the plants are well watered. - Fertilize the plants to build their health. - Clear away any debris, prune old or decaying leaves, and make sure the plants have air moving between them, even thinning the patch if necessary. - Encourage beneficial insects, like ladybugs or green lacewings.